Torsion-Audio/Scyclone-AI/README.md

 ## Export

-Once the training is finished, use the script below to export the model.
+Run this script to export the model after training.

 ```bash
 rave export_onnx --run /path/to/run